jboss-developer/jboss-jdg-quickstarts/carmart/README.md

 Build and Start the Application in Client-server Mode (using the HotRod client)
 ---------------------------------------------------------------------------------

-NOTE: The application must be deployed to JBoss Enterprise Application Platform 6 or JBoss AS 7.
+NOTE: The application must be deployed to JBoss Enterprise Application Platform (EAP).
 It can not be deployed to JDG since it does not support deployment of applications.

 1. Obtain the JDG server distribution.
 See the following for more information: <http://www.redhat.com/products/jbossenterprisemiddleware/data-grid/>